| |

 Have you ever been to a Hawaiian Luau, or a party thrown by Polynesian friends?

 It’s the BEST food event you’ll ever attend.
 Seriously… The.
 Best!!!
-From the pulled slow roasted pork, to the Teriyaki Chicken and rice, the Fresh fruits, breads, and this salad…it’s never ending.
+From the pulled slow roasted pork, to the Teriyaki Chicken and rice, the fresh fruits, breads, and this salad…it’s never ending.
 The food, family, and fun NEVER ends!
 The women sing and laugh in the kitchen as they prepare the food.
 The men and children sit around singing to the soft sounds of a ukulele!
-It’s beautiful dinning experience.
+It’s a beautiful dining experience.

 One of my very favorite dishes is this Authentic Hawaiian Macaroni Salad.
 The true version of this salad is simple.
 Macaroni, shredded carrots, a little onion, mayo, salt, and pepper.
 I know it sounds too simple to really be that good…but it is…that good!